seconohe

 - Graceful Fallbacks: For optional features, the helpers check for libraries like

-and fall back to built-in Python functionality if they are not found.
+requestsorcoloramaand fall back to built-in Python functionality if they are not found.
 This prevents SeCoNoHe from being the cause of installation conflicts. - Safe PyTorch Handling: PyTorch (

-installing a duplicate, multi-gigabyte copy.
+torch,torchaudio) is explicitly not listed as a package dependency to avoidpipinstalling a duplicate, multi-gigabyte copy.
 The helpers assume PyTorch is already present in the ComfyUI environment.

 More on the fallbacks: